hwayne/hacker-test-history/README.md

 ####  0012 Have you named a computer?

+Most personal computers of the early 90's ran single user, non-networked OSes like DOS or Windows 3.0, which didn't even have the concept of a host name.

+Running an OS you _could_ name on your own computer or managing a corporate/university network definitely could raise your hacker cred much more than in the age when even cellphones run UNIX-like OSes with hostnames.

 ####  0013 Do you complain when a "feature" you use gets fixed?

 A precursor to [XKCD 1172](https://xkcd.com/1172/).